microsoft/service-fabric-healer/README.md

 for the health entity with specific details of the problem and FH will treat this as a new repair target.
 This has been implemented for service healing and system process healing in this release.
 For node and VM level repairs, FH will wait until FO reports health state for the target node before deciding a repair was successful or not.

-Also, a reminder that this is beta quality software and there are probably some bugs and the code will churn.
+Also, a reminder that this is preview quality software and there are probably some bugs and the code will churn.
 That said, it is usable as is today and appropriate for use in **test** enviroments.
 Please create Issues on this repo if you find bugs.
 If you are comfortable fixing them, then pull requests will be evaluated and merged if they meet the quality bar.
 Thanks in advance for your partnership and for experimenting with FabricHealer.
 ## Quickstart